6.3: Kinetics with Enzymes

 Time course model made using Virtual Cell (Vcell), The Center for Cell Analysis & Modeling, at UConn Health.
 Funded by NIH/NIGMS (R24 GM137787); Web simulation software (miniSidewinder) from Bartholomew Jardine and Herbert M. Sauro, University of Washington.
 Funded by NIH/NIGMS (RO1-GM123032-04)

-When plotting v0 vs S Michaelis-Menten plots of this type of reaction, the state state v0 should be used and NOT (v0) t=0 = (dQ/dt) t=0, since that rate changes very quickly after the initial burst formation of Q.
+When plotting v0 vs S Michaelis-Menten plots of this type of reaction, the steady state v0 should be used and NOT (v0) t=0 = (dQ/dt) t=0, since that rate changes very quickly with the initial burst formation of Q.

 Meaning of Kinetic Constants

-It is important to get a "gut-level" understanding of the significance of the rate constants.
+Getting a "gut-level" understanding of the significance of the rate constants is important.
 Here they are:

-• KM: The Michaelis constant with units of molarity (M), is operationally defined as the substrate concentration at which the initial velocity is half of VM.
-It is equal to the dissociation constant of E and S only in if E, S and ES are in rapid equilibrium.
+- KM: The Michaelis constant, with units of molarity (M), is operationally defined as the substrate concentration at which the initial velocity is half of VM.
+It is equal to the dissociation constant of E and S only if E, S, and ES are in rapid equilibrium.
 It can be thought of as an "effective" (but not actual) KD in other cases.

-• kcat: The catalytic rate constants, with units of s-1 is often called the turnover number.
+- kcat: The catalytic rate constant, with units of s-1, is often called the turnover number.
 It is a measure of how many bound substrate molecules "turnover" or form product in 1 second.
 This is evident from equation v0 = kcat[ES]

 Table \(\PageIndex{1}\) below shows KM and kcat values for various enzymes